Category Archives: art

 Martin was a lifelong peacemaker.
 He died on his way as a bishop to settle a dispute among his priests.

 Bishops set themselves up in the cities; Martin preferred to minister in the country, to the “pagani”, the uneducated poor.
+He established monasteries and the simple Christian life they promoted.
+The great monastic settlements that contributed to the evangelization of Gaul were largely his legacy.

 Are the poisons of militarism and careerism around today?
 We remember our war veterans today.So many died in terrible wars these 100 years and many bear the scars of war.
 Militarism, the glamorizing of war, is still around.
 So is careerism .

-The story that epitomizes Martin, of course, is his meeting with a beggar in a cold winter as he was coming through the gate in the town of Amiens, still a soldier but also a Christian catechumen.
-He stopped and cut his military cloak in two and gave one to the poor man.
+The story that epitomizes Martin, of course, is his meeting with a beggar in a cold winter as he was coming through the gate in the town of Amiens.
+Still a soldier but also a Christian catechumen, he stopped and cut his military cloak in two and gave one to the poor man.
 That night, the story goes, Christ appeared to him in a dream, wearing the beggar’s cloak.
 “Martin gave me this,” he said.

 Pope Benedict XVI commented on this event.